rigoeffector/Movie_fan/README.md

 - [Author](#author)

 ## Introduction
-Movie DB is an application to show all movies in the world.
+Film Fan is a new startup based in Kigali.
+Their vision is to become the single place for discovering and booking movies in Rwanda.
+Their strategy is to first introduce a mobile app that allows their customers to discover movies they may be interested in.
+Once they build a customer base, they will introduce the functionality to book movies in the cinema.
 The data is provide by API from <a href="https://www.themoviedb.org/documentation/api">TMDB Movie</a>.

 ## Features
-* User can see all Movie like upcoming movie, top rated movie, popular movie, and more
+* User can see all Movie like now palying movie, and similar movie
-* User can see detail movie like decsription, movie casts, rating, and more.
+* User can see detail movie like decsription, movie genre, rating, and poster.
-* Search movie based movie name.
+* a user can rate a movie and add can even add it to his or her favorite
 * And more

 ## Requirements